immcantation/scoper/docs/topics/identicalClones.md

 3 in nucleotide space.

 max_n
-:   The maximum number of non-ATCG characters to permit in the junction sequence before excluding the record from clonal assignment.
-Counts non-ATCG characters using regex `"[^ATCG]"`, which includes N, ?, and IUPAC ambiguity codes.
+:   The maximum number of non-ATCG characters permitted in the junction nucleotide sequence, or the maximum number of non-standard amino acid characters permitted in the junction amino acid sequence, before excluding the record from clonal assignment.
-With the default value of 0, all sequences containing any non-ATCG character (including IUPAC codes) in the junction are removed before clustering.
-Set to `NULL` for no filtering.
+With the default value of 0, nucleotide sequences containing any non-ATCG characters (including IUPAC codes), or amino acid sequences containing any non-standard amino acid characters, are removed before clustering.
+Set to `NULL` to disable filtering.

 nproc
 :   number of cores to distribute the function over.